 Sometimes we use graphs because they look good.
 Although this is often seen as unjust or ill-advised, there is an emotional effectiveness of shiny things that shouldn’t be disregarded.

-This may not be the purist, truest visualization of this information, but the accuracy of the interpretation also doesn’t need to be pure or true.
+This may not be the purest, truest visualization of this information, but the accuracy of the interpretation also doesn’t need to be pure or true.
 There are other tools for getting granular.
 The intent here is to be pleasing and personable without going too far and pandering or lying.

 Do these all need visualizations like this?
 No.